-If you suffer from heartburn and pop a lot of antacids to get relief, you are not alone.
+If you suffer from heartburn and take antacids to get relief, you are not alone.
 It’s estimated that 60 million Americans suffer from heartburn or reflux at least once a month.

 It’s easy to understand why you reach for the antacids – they work.
 You get fast relief, no more of that burning sensation or sour taste at the back of your throat.
 It’s the reason why antacids are the third best-selling over-the-counter medication.

 Why Do You Get Acid Reflux?

 Heartburn occurs when stomach acid (aka HCl) back up into your esophagus (the tube that connects your throat and stomach) because your lower esophageal sphincter (LES) is too weak to stay shut.
 The LES is a valve-like muscle between your esophagus and stomach.
 When it becomes too weak it opens up and allows the stomach acid to flow back up.

 It’s a common belief that we suffer from heartburn because our stomachs produce too much acid.
 That’s why basic antacids (Rolaids, Tums) work to neutralize the acids in your stomach.
 Stronger medications known as H2 Blockers (Zantac 75, Pepcid AC) decrease the flow of stomach acid and stronger still, PPI’s (Proton Pump Inhibitors) like Prilosec and Nexium markedly suppress stomach acids.

 But contrary to this belief, too much stomach acid is not the problem.

 The acid is necessary and overuse of medications which suppress it may just end up exacerbating the problem.
 Sufficient stomach acid is key in good health.
 Let’s see why.